yaswanthajay/Jan-sahayak/README.md

 </div>

-# Run and deploy your AI Studio app
+# Jan Sahayak

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1kkQ7JryNhZq3f3oHpDnUAvgQ3Kc3sfFx
+View App :

 ## Run Locally